hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 ### Exit Criteria

-- Every Phase 4 operator instance in the selected full-size YOLO and MobileNet artifacts has compiler lowering plus a focused test.
+- Every Phase 4 operator instance in the selected full-size YOLO and MobileNet artifacts has compiler lowering plus a corpus-derived topology micro-graph test.
 Nearby unvalidated variants stop with an actionable diagnostic.
 - No operator is advertised from primitive availability alone, and there is no silent fallback for unvalidated TFLite variants.
 - No new generic tensor loop is added to firmware when a Spatz or iDMA path already exists.
-- Full-graph operator inventories contain no unexpected host/CPU fallback, and Micro-MobileNet/Micro-YOLO regressions remain byte-exact.
+- Full-graph operator inventories contain no unexpected host/CPU fallback, every inventory instance maps to a verified micro-graph contract, and Micro-MobileNet/Micro-YOLO regressions remain byte-exact.
+Full-size graph SRAM fit and simulation are not Phase 4 exit criteria.

 ## Phase 5 - DMA Overlap, Performance Model, and YOLO Patterns

 ### Objective

-Move from a correctness schedule to an optimized schedule and cover the selected full-size YOLO flow.
+After operator mapping closes, move from micro-graphs to an SRAM-feasible and then optimized schedule for the selected full-size YOLO and MobileNet flows.
+Reuse Regor/Vela scheduling, cascading, tiling, live-range, and allocation infrastructure before adding Neural-AI-specific policy.
 Micro-YOLO remains the fast native performance baseline, not the feature target.

 ### Work Items